like101101/ope-docs/content/intro_tb.md

 <!-- #region -->
-OPE Book Authoring Guide
+OPE Docubook
 =====================================

-In this book you will learn how to author open source textbooks that adhere to the Open Education (OPE) book format
+In this book you will learn how to author OPE-style textbooks, as well as setup container images that contain all the software required for following along with the textbook content.

-The material is broken down in to three parts:
+The material is broken down in to six parts:
 1. Introduction
     - 1. What is the Open Education (OPE) project?
     - 2. What is the goal of OPE?